seykron/cv/cv.en.markdown

 such as storage, load balancing, packaging and distribution of Java applications.

-*Technologies: SVN, Ant, Java EE (v1.4/1.6 + Web Services), Sybase DB, Ibatis, Struts, JSP, HTML, CSS, JavaScript, Flex (ActionScript 3, Cairngorm)*

 ### Globant (2009 - 2013)

+##### *Technologies: SVN, GIT, Maven, Java EE, MySQL, JackRabbit, Hibernate,
+Spring MVC, jawr, Freemarker, YahooUI, AWS, ImageMagick, FFMPeg*

 My next job was at Globant, another HR consulting company.
 I entered the company as a web developer for JWT.
 The project consisted in a full reengineering of a